Westdespair/bike_rental_service/README.md

 <h3 align="center">Bike Rental Service</h3>

   <p align="center">
     A website for a fictional bike rental service, Keep Rolling Rolling Rolling.
 Made as a project in our web application and web technology courses. bike_rental_service is a CRUD web application with user sessions and permissions.
-You can find the site hosted online on:  https://gr08.web-tek.ninja/ (Only accessible through NTNU networks)
+The site is hosted online, but you can only access it through NTNU networks or a VPN.
     <br />
-    <a href="https://github.com/westdespair/bike_rental_service"><strong>Explore the docs »</strong></a>
+    <a href="https://gr08.web-tek.ninja/"><strong>Check it out here!»</strong></a>
     <br />
     <br />
     <a href="https://github.com/westdespair/bike_rental_service">View Demo</a>
-    ·
-    <a href="https://github.com/westdespair/bike_rental_service/issues">Report Bug</a>
-    ·
-    <a href="https://github.com/westdespair/bike_rental_service/issues">Request Feature</a>
   </p>
 </div>